Defeat Diabetes recently went LIVE on Facebook with Yvonne Farquharson from Filter Your Future and Dr. Peter Brukner, our founder.

 Here are five things everyone needs to know about the link between type 2 diabetes and chronic kidney disease.

 1. Genetics are not fate

 It is known that having a family history of type 2 diabetes increases your chances of developing the disease yourself.
 However, Dr. Peter Brukner said in our chat that your genetics are not your destiny.

-There are many things you can do to reduce your risk of developing chronic kidney disease, and it all comes down to diet.
-Lowing your intake of sugar, carbohydrates and getting back to real food (you know, how our grandparents used to eat), is the key.
+You can do many things to reduce your risk of developing chronic kidney disease, but it all comes down to diet.
+Lowering your intake of sugar, and carbohydrates and getting back to real food (you know, how our grandparents used to eat) is the key.

-A way of eating, such as the Defeat Diabetes way of eating, is going to significantly reduce your chances of developing type 2 diabetes, and consequently, chronic kidney disease.
+A way of eating, such as the Defeat Diabetes way of eating, will significantly reduce your chances of developing type 2 diabetes and, consequently the risk of type 2 diabetes-related complications such as chronic kidney disease.

 “It couldn’t be more simple than that,” he says.

 “You can lose up to 90% of kidney function without having any symptoms,” says Yvonne Farquharson, which means it’s even more important to get on top of your diet and lifestyle before it becomes a problem.